winstonDeGreef/Mechanica/content/special/ChX6_FourMomentum.md

 :label: fig:gamma_v.png
 :width: 80%

-The $\,\!\gamma$ factor increases strongly if the speed approaches the speed of light $u/c\to 1$
+The $gamma$ factor increases strongly if the speed approaches the speed of light $u/c\to 1$
 ```

 For a massive particle this has strong consequences.
 In the limit $u\to c$ the factor goes towards infinity.
-If we consider that the kinetic energy is $E=m(\gamma(u) -1)c^2$, the amount of work done to increase the speed increases with $\,\!\gamma$.
+If we consider that the kinetic energy is $E=m(\gamma(u) -1)c^2$, the amount of work done to increase the speed increases with $gamma$.
 Therefore no massive particle can move with the speed of light (or faster) as this would require an infinite amount of energy for the acceleration.

 NB: $c$ is the speed of light in vacuum.
 In matter the speed of light $v$ is smaller than $c$, characterized by the *refractive index*  $n$ as $n=c/v$.
 This leads e.g. to refraction by [Snell's law](https://en.wikipedia.org/wiki/Snell%27s_law) at an interface.
 In matter the speed of massive particles can be larger than the speed of light there.
 This happens e.g. in a nuclear reactor when electrons move faster than the speed of light in water ($0.75c$).
 As water is a dielectric, the light waves generated from the response to the moving charge lag behind and a phenomena similar to a sonic boom is created.
 This phenomena is termed [Cherenkov radiation](https://en.wikipedia.org/wiki/Cherenkov_radiation).
 If you have the opportunity to see it in a nuclear reactor, we highly recommend to take it.
 The color is a very intense deep blue.